Linden, New Jersey: Sunnyside section of Linden and the Jewish community

-Modern Orthodox community of Linden
+Jewish community of Linden

 Like the rest of Linden, Sunnyside is a diverse neighborhood featuring residents of many different backgrounds.
 Congregation Anshe Chesed is a Modern Orthodox synagogue in the Sunnyside section that was founded in 1914.
 It has a large modern building on St. Georges Avenue and its former synagogue building on Blancke Street was converted for use for community athletics.

 Among the parks in the Sunnyside section is Sunnyside Park, at the corner of Summit Terrace and Edgewood Road, dubbed the “Shabbos park” by the area's Modern Orthodox community as a place where families meet on Saturday afternoons.

 An eruv links the Sunnyside section of Linden to Roselle, Warinanco Park, the Jewish Educational Center of Elizabeth, and Hillside.

-Hasidic community of Linden
+A mikveh was constructed in 2015.

-Following the move in recent years of members of the Koson congregation to the Sunnyside section of Linden, other Hasidic communities have recently arisen in Linden as well, including Bobov, Rachmastrivka, Pupa, and Satmar communities.
+Following the move in 2017 of members of the Koson congregation to the Sunnyside section of Linden, other Hasidic communities have grown in Linden, including Bobov, Rachmastrivka, Pupa, and Satmar communities, with 700 families living in the area in 2025.

-In 2022, Grand Rebbe Aaron Teitelbaum, chief rabbi of the Satmar community in Kiryas Joel, New York, attended a Satmar school opening in the Sunnyside section.
+In addition to rules greatly expanding the minimum lot size for houses of worship, the city enacted zoning restrictions in 2025 limiting use of basements for a bedroom, kitchen and bathroom, as well as requiring driveways, which were perceived to have a disproportionate impact on the growing number of large Haredi families in the area.